 Records Available Now

-- In the Vault—our new electronic reading room—you can read our most popular documents from the comfort of your own computer.
+- In the Vault—our new electronic FOIA library—you can read our most popular documents from the comfort of your own computer.
 The files are organized alphabetically by name or topic and by category or subject—including civil rights, counterterrorism, popular culture, unusual phenomenon, and violent crime.
 New releases of broad interest to the public can also be found on our Hot Topics page.
-While the Freedom of Information Act requires that the FBI make certain categories of records available in its reading rooms, it may at its discretion include other types of records: 1.
+While the Freedom of Information Act requires that the FBI make certain categories of records available in its libraries, it may at its discretion include other types of records: 1.
 Final Opinions and Orders – No records available at this time; 2.
 Agency Policy Statements; 3.
 Administrative Staff Manuals and Instructions; and 4.
 Frequently Requested Records.

 Records Available by Request